 The majority of portfolios we see from new clients either lack portfolio diversity, contain expensive and poor performing products, or are filled with investments managed by outside managers.
 We improve portfolios by customizing to your risk/return standards, properly diversifying, improving tax efficiency, reducing multiple layers of fees, and improving long‐term risk‐adjusted performance.

 Since 1937, Osborne Partners has generated revenue from one source – investment management fees.
 If our clients succeed, and their portfolios rise in value, our firm’s revenue rises.
 If we protect client portfolios during difficult markets, our firm’s revenue stream is protected as well.
 We firmly believe selling products to clients, hiring other people to manage client portfolios, and making money on commissions defeats the purpose of proper portfolio management.

 Give us a call/email and we’ll walk you through the next steps.
 We’ll review your current statements and provide paperwork to either link on to your existing accounts or to move your portfolio to another custodian.
-You will work with your Portfolio Counselor to create a customized Investment Policy Guideline (IPG) which includes your investment strategy and gauges your willingness and tolerance for risk.
+You will work with your Wealth Counselor to create a customized Investment Policy Guideline (IPG) which includes your investment strategy and gauges your willingness and tolerance for risk.
 You will have access to our OPCM tools – our website, client portal, and account aggregator.
 The investment team, following your investment policy guideline, begins to allocate your portfolio once the paperwork is completed.
 Typically portfolios are fully allocated in 1‐4 months.
 We have a history of client relationships that last decades, so we do not completely reallocate your portfolio on day one.